This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with mesothelioma patients.

 Benefits of a Pericardiectomy for Mesothelioma Patients

-Mesothelioma patients most often undergo a pericardiectomy to relieve symptoms.
 Both pleural and pericardial mesothelioma may cause damage to the pericardium.
 This type of cancer can cause constrictive pericarditis, pericardial effusion, and tumors in the pericardium.
-All of these things can cause serious symptoms, such as swelling, fatigue, chest pains, and difficulty breathing.
+These can cause serious symptoms like swelling, fatigue, chest pain, and difficulty breathing.
+Mesothelioma patients often receive a pericardiectomy to relieve symptoms.

-For mesothelioma patients experiencing pericardial effusion, the buildup of fluid in the pericardium, a less invasive procedure is usually used first.
-A pericardiocentesis uses a needle to drain the fluid.
-However, if the fluid keeps coming back, the patient may need a pericardiectomy to prevent the recurrence and to provide more lasting relief.
+For mesothelioma patients experiencing pericardial effusion, a less invasive procedure is usually used first.
+A pericardiocentesis uses a needle to drain fluid buildup.
+However, if the fluid continues to accumulate, the patient may need a pericardiectomy to prevent recurrence and provide lasting relief.